 (a) The bar of this Court shall consist of all members of the bar of the United States District Court for the Middle District of Alabama.
 Local Rule 83.1 of the United States District Court for the Middle District of Alabama is incorporated herein by reference.

 (b) Except for a business entity employed as a professional pursuant to 11 U.S.C. § 327, which may file an interim or final fee application pro se, all partnerships, corporations, limited liability companies, trusts, associations, and other business entities that appear in cases or proceedings before this Court – other than attending the 11 U.S.C. § 341 meeting of creditors or filing proofs of claim – must be represented by a lawyer duly admitted to practice before this Court.
-An appearance shall include preparing and filing papers such as complaints and answers, petitions, applications and motions; questioning witnesses in proceedings before the Court; and pursuing any action in this Court.
+An appearance shall include preparing and filing papers such as pleadings, petitions, applications and motions; questioning witnesses in proceedings before the Court; and pursuing any action in this Court.

-(c) Attorneys that are not otherwise members of the bar of the Court but employed as special counsel pursuant to 11 U.S.C. § 327(e) shall comply with Local Rule 5005-4 and use their CM/ECF accounts to file documents only to the extent consistent with the professional services authorized by the Court pursuant to an order of employment.
+(c) Attorneys that are not otherwise members of the bar of this Court but are employed as special counsel pursuant to 11 U.S.C. § 327(e) shall comply with Local Rule 5005-4 and use their CM/ECF accounts to file documents only to the extent consistent with the professional services authorized by the Court pursuant to an order of employment.

 (d) If an attorney is employed pursuant to 11 U.S.C. § 327(a) and represents a client before the Court in a bankruptcy case or adversary proceeding, that attorney must comply with the requirements to be admitted to the bar of the Middle District of Alabama or file a motion pro hac vice.